nrfconnect/sdk-nrf/doc/nrf/ug_bootloader_config.rst

 However, there are other ways to customize your application using Kconfig options:

-* Using custom project configurations - for permanent options.
+* Using custom project configurations - For permanent options.
-* Using Kconfig fragments - for temporary options.
+* Using Kconfig fragments - For temporary options.

 Using custom project configurations
 ***********************************